-Anglo-Saxon origin and came from when the family lived near a well or spring; keld was a common word in the north of England for these.
+The name Kolt is of Anglo-Saxon origin and came from when the family lived near a well or spring; keld was a common word in the north of England for these.
 According to some experts, the surname Kolt is also occasionally derived from the Old Norse word ketill, which means cauldron and sometimes refers to such an object used in sacrificial rites.
-CITATION[CLOSE]

 Early Origins of the Kolt family

-Another 315 words (22 lines of text) covering the years 1176, 1311, 1379, 1524 and 1739 are included under the topic Early Kolt History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Kolt research.
+Another 158 words (11 lines of text) covering the years 1176, 1311, 1379, 1524 and 1739 are included under the topic Early Kolt History in all our PDF Extended History products and printed products wherever possible.

 Kolt Spelling Variations